List of the Top Five British TV Detectives

+This article overviews the top five British TV detectives of all time.
 Mystery writers have perfected their craft for creating a whodunit world that has kept readers fascinated for centuries.
 The crime novel entertains as well as challenges even the sharpest of minds.
 Readers follow detectives through untold sorts of trouble, danger, and intrigue in hopes of finding elusive clues to solve crimes of passion and intrigue.

-Hercule Poirot – Arguably the most famous detective in Agatha Christies long list of best sellers, the Belgian detective Hercule Poirot has been seen on both the big screen as well as TV.
-Always a perfectionist and a nit-picker, he once sent a full breakfast back to the chef because he could not possibly eat a breakfast with eggs of 2 different sizes.
-He holds the distinction of being the only fictional detective on our list to be given an obituary in the New York Times.
-(Look for a review of this series in the March edition of this column.)
+Arguably the most famous detective in Agatha Christie’s long list of best sellers, the Belgian detective Hercule Poirot has been seen on both the big screen and TV.
+Always a perfectionist and a nit-picker, he once sent a full breakfast back to the chef because he could not possibly eat breakfast with eggs of two different sizes.
+He is the only fictional detective on our list to be given an obituary in the New York Times.

-Jane Marple – Miss Marple, as she is affectionately known to her viewers, is a most unlikely sleuth.
+As she is affectionately known to her viewers, Miss Marple is a most unlikely sleuth.
 She knew that “a policeman asking questions arouses suspicion, but an old lady asking questions, is just an old lady asking questions.”
-Quietly observant, but sharp as a saber, Miss Marple goes about the business of helping the police solve crimes, even though her help is often scorned by policemen who think she’s a kook.
+Quietly observant but sharp as a saber, Miss Marple goes about helping the police solve crimes, even though her help is often scorned by policemen who think she’s a kook.

-Sherlock Holmes – Crafted by Scottish author Arthur Conan Doyle, Sherlock Holmes is famous for his skill in deductive reasoning.
-Accompanied closely by his dear friend Dr. John Watson, the two solve crimes with Watson often working as the decoy while Holmes figures out the solution through his keen sense of observation.
+Crafted by Scottish author Arthur Conan Doyle, Sherlock Holmes is famous for his skill in deductive reasoning.
+Accompanied closely by his dear friend Dr. John Watson, the two solve crimes, with Watson often working as the decoy while Holmes figures out the solution through his keen sense of observation.